indylogix-git/todo_flutter/README.md

 * Adds new to dos
 * Log out

-The Provider package is used to manage app state.# do_to_list_flutter

 If you want to outsource your Flutter project, email us on info@indylogix.com